cabiste-dev/TGD-extension/README.md

 3. got to your extension settings ([about://extensions/](about://extensions/))
 4. enable developer mode
 5. click on `Load unpacked` (top left)
-6. select the folder you extracted
+6. select the `src` folder from the files you extracted

 # How to use